poanetwork/deployment-azure/Ceremony/ceremony.md

 7. This completes the SSH keys generation procedure and you should see the confirmation in the terminal window.
 Do not close Terminal just yet.

 ### Windows PC
+1. Download _PuTTy_ from its [official web page](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html).
+Under "Package files" select 32-bit or 64-bit version depending on your laptop/PC processor type and operating system edition.
+If unsure, download 32-bit version.
+After download is complete, double-click on the msi file and follow the installation steps.
+2. Open the PuTTYgen program.
+3. For "Type of key to generate", select "SSH-2 RSA".
+4. Click the "Generate" button.
+5. You'll need to randomly move your mouse in the area below the progress bar.
+These movements will be used to generate random numbers for the cryptographic functions.
+Continue until the progress bar is full.
+6. Type a passphrase (password) into the "Key passphrase" and "Confirm passphrase" fields.
+You can use this keypair without a passphrase, however, it is recommended that you provide a strong passphrase.
+7. Click the "Save private key" button, select the folder you want to save this file to and save it.
+Please note, that this file should be saved to a folder only you can access.
+8. Right-click in the text field labeled "Public key for pasting into OpenSSH authorized_keys file" and choose "Select All", then right-click again in the same text field and choose "Copy".
+Open notepad, paste the content of your clipboard and save the file.
+Note the folder you saved it to.

 ## 3. Virtual machine setup.
 This is the final step, on which you will create azure virtual machine from a template by filling in a number of fields with data obtained on previous steps.
 After virtual machine deployment is complete, it will automatically join the Oracles-PoA network and all corresponding activities (voting, payout) will become available to you.